 The movie Special 26 starring Akshay Kumar was based on this sensational gold heist at Tribhovandas Bhimji Zaveri.
 The storied jeweller recovered from the blow and has now spread its reach to 21 cities across India, including in Kochi, down south.
 But Mumbai and Zaveri bazaar remain their nerve centre still.

-Waman Hari Pethe Sons: Started by two brothers Waman Hari Pethe and Ganesh Hari Pethe over 100 years ago in 1909, the business has grown into an twelve mammoth showrooms across Maharashtra - at Dadar(East), Thane, Dombivli, Ghatkopar, Kalyan, Bhandup, Pune (Laxmi RD), Aurangabad, Ghodbunder Road, Panvel, Solapur and Chinchwad.
+Waman Hari Pethe Sons: Started by two brothers Waman Hari Pethe and Ganesh Hari Pethe over 100 years ago, the business has grown into mammoth showrooms across Maharashtra with branches in Dadar(East), Thane, Dombivli, Ghatkopar, Kalyan, Bhandup, Pune (Laxmi RD), Aurangabad, Ghodbunder Road, Panvel, Solapur and Chinchwad.

-Kalyan Jewellers: Kerala-headquartered Kalyan Jewellers, which has been in the business for 24 years, made a splash when it attracted Rs 1700 crore in investments in two rounds from US private equity firm, Warburg Pincus.
-This has helped it launch 125 showrooms across India.
+Kalyan Jewellers: Kerala-headquartered Kalyan Jewellers, that made a splash with a big investment from US private equity firm, Warburg Pincus also has sizable presence in Mumbai.
 In Mumbai, Kalyan Jewellers, among whose brand ambassadors are the Bachchans, have four branches.

-- Tanishq: The relative newcomer to the jewellery sector set up shop just a decade ago and has had a fairly large presence in the country.
-Tanishq has set up over 180 exclusive showrooms across more than 100 cities.
-Tanishq, from the House of Tatas, offers bangles, bracelets, chains, earrings, necklaces, nosepins, pendant earrings Set, pendants, rings, wedding collections, shubham and divyam collections, traditional and modern Jewellery, diamond Jewellery, gold jewellery, silver jewellery, gemstones, diamond rings, diamond set, pearls,polki, gold coins, solitaire jewellery and bespoke jewellery.
+Tanishq: The relative newcomer from the stable of Tatas has romped off the leaderboard with 328 exclusive boutiques and showrooms.
+Most of these have been setup in the last decade.
+Tanishq has 20 branches spread through Mumbai.
+The offering at Tanishq includes bangles, bracelets, chains, earrings, necklaces, nosepins, pendant earrings Set, pendants, rings, wedding collections, shubham and divyam collections, traditional and modern Jewellery, diamond Jewellery, gold jewellery, silver jewellery, gemstones, diamond rings, diamond set, pearls,polki, gold coins, solitaire jewellery and bespoke jewellery.